Updated on: 11/13/2019

 If you live in Washington state – or anywhere else in the Pacific Northwest for that matter – then there’s a good chance you’re quite familiar with how the harsh weather can impact traffic safety and our driving abilities during the fall and winter months.

-As many northwesterners are likely aware, weather experts have voiced a great deal of concern about the outlook for the upcoming winter weather conditions.
+As many Washingtonians are likely aware, weather experts have voiced a great deal of concern about the outlook for the upcoming winter weather conditions.
 In fact, some experts have claimed that the upcoming winter season could potentially bring the worst winter weather conditions that Seattle has seen since 1990.

-Driving in Seattle during Previous Winters
+Driving In Seattle During Previous Winters

 To put this claim into perspective, the downtown Seattle area saw approximately 18 inches of snow in the infamous winter of 1990.
 Here’s a picture of the downtown area during the snowstorm from that year: